department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/meeting-notes.md

-# Questions for Lighthouse Team on OGC Database Data
+# Questions for Lighthouse Team on OGC Data

 ## General
 - What OGC data is available?